todo.vu support

 Based on this tracked time, we can use todo.vu to create detailed reports that automatically calculate accurate time billing totals.

-We can see, for example, in the images below, that a billing report has been created for the client for this task and project.
+We can see, for example, in the images below, that a billing report has been created for the client that includes only this task.

 The total of the billing report has been calculated by todo.vu based on our user Keelie French’s charge-out rate of $150.
 Tax has been added (in this case Australian GST), as per our time billing settings.